martindbp/merkl/docs/README_template.md

 Arguments can be passed to the pipeline through the `run` command.
 See [clize](https://clize.readthedocs.io/en/stable/) for more information on how to pass parameters from the command line.

-To set a default cache for all Future values, the `--cache <name>` option can be supplied (here we use the DVC cache).
+To specify that results should be cached, `--cache` option can be supplied.
 If we run the pipeline twice with this parameter, the values will now be cached, which is indicated by green hashes in the graph.
 Changing the code in `task2`, for example by changing the `2` to a `3`, we can see that the output value is not cached anymore:

 <table>
 <tr>